groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/net/groupdocs.viewer.options/pdfviewoptions/imageheight/_index.md

 ---
 title: ImageHeight
 second_title: GroupDocs.Viewer for .NET API Reference
-description: The height of an output image in pixels.
-When converting single image to HTML only
+description: Sets the height of an output image in pixels.
 type: docs
 weight: 20
 url: /net/groupdocs.viewer.options/pdfviewoptions/imageheight/
 ---
 ## PdfViewOptions.ImageHeight property

-The height of an output image in pixels.
-(When converting single image to HTML only)
+Sets the height of an output image (in pixels).

 ```csharp
 public int ImageHeight { get; set; }
 ```

+### Remarks

+Use this property to set the output image height (in pixels).
+GroupDocs.Viewer applies this property when rendering a single image to HTML only.
+For details, see the [documentation](https://docs.groupdocs.com/viewer/net/set-image-size-limits-when-rendering-to-pdf/).

+If you set this property, the [`ImageMaxHeight`](../imagemaxheight) property is ignored.

 ### See Also